55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 When working toward a goal, it’s wise to keep a pulse on your progress.
 Medical marketing is no exception.

 In this case, you need to spend some time determining the essential metrics to track.
 This will help ensure you’re on pace to meet your objectives.
+As you determine the metrics you’ll be tracking, it’s very important you keep this in mind:

-The “R” in SMART goals is relevant, so make sure you are choosing metrics that matter!
+Remember, the “R” in SMART goals is relevant, so make sure you are choosing metrics that matter!

 There are loads of things you can track in a marketing plan—but not all of them are relevant.
 To identify which ones are worth tracking, you need to think about your endgame here.
+Your overall marketing plan is created so you can bring new patients into your practice and keep a steady (and increasing) revenue stream.

+With that being the case, it might be tempting to think that you just need to track how many “new patients” visits your practice is seeing.
 That’s undoubtedly important, but we’ve been talking exclusively about your digital marketing.
 So, success in this regard relates more to the traffic visiting your website, what they are doing when they get there, and if you are getting more calls from these visits (etc.).

 Why that’s the case:

-Digital marketing converts strangers into patient leads—but those leads don’t become actual patients if they have a poor experience when they call your office.
-(That’s merely a single example.)
+Digital marketing converts strangers into patient leads—but those leads don’t become actual patients if they have a poor experience when they call your office (That’s merely a single example.).

-Accordingly, you need to track the metrics that are most relevant to your digital marketing efforts.
+Accordingly, you need to track the metrics that aremost relevantto your digital marketing efforts.

 PLEASE NOTE: This really should be done on the front end (when you develop the marketing strategy for your practice).
 We are only covering it now because of how it relates to the subsequent tips.